yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 To create a multi-zone cluster:

-1. Start the first node by running the `yugabyted start` command, passing in the `--cloud_location` and `--fault_tolerance` flags to set the node location details, as follows:
+1. Start the first node by running the `yugabyted start` command, passing in the `--cloud_location` and `--fault_tolerance` flags to set the node location details.
+Please use `--backup_daemon` flag if backup/restore operations (maybe required for xCluster replication) will be performed on this cluster.
+No value needs to be passed through `--backup_daemon` flag:

     ```sh
     ./bin/yugabyted start --advertise_address=<host-ip> \